 Leave No Trace

-The Grand Tetons natural beauty is best preserved when visitors practice Leave No Trace principles.
-Minimize your impact on the environment by picking up after yourself and respecting wildlife habitats.
+The Grand Teton’s natural beauty is best preserved when visitors practice the Leave No Trace principles.
+Minimize your environmental impact by picking up after yourself and respecting wildlife habitats.

 By keeping these tips in mind, you can make the most of swimming in Grand Tetons.
 Embrace the wonders of the water responsibly and leave with an unforgettable experience.